raganwald-deprecated/homoiconic/2012/01/reuseable abstractions.md

 ### Why CoffeeScript is an Acceptable ClojureScript

-For many practical purposes, we can reap the benefits of having arrays and objects be first-class functions by wrapping arrays and objects in a function.
+There are tremendous benefits to a language making these two things equivalent "all the way down."
+But for many practical purposes, we can reap the benefits of having arrays and objects be first-class functions by wrapping arrays and objects in a function.
 Here's one such implementation:

 ```coffeescript
 dfunc = (dictionary) ->